-Uterine fibroids.
+July is Fibroid Awareness Month, so it’s important to learn the facts uterine fibroids.
 No doubt you have heard of them, even if you don’t know exactly what they are.
 What they are, are non-cancerous growths of the uterus, that generally grow during child-bearing years.
 You might also hear them referred to as Leiomyomas or Myomas.
 The good thing about them: they are almost never cancerous.
 The bad thing about them: they can be uncomfortable, cause heavy bleeding and infertility(1).

 The smooth muscular tissue of the uterus, which is called the Myometrium, is what a fibroid is made of.
 Statistics vary, but about 25% of women between the ages of 18-45 develop these rubbery and unpredictable growths(2).
 One study found that between 80% and 90% of African American women and 70% of white women will develop fibroids by age 50(3) Many women, however, never know they have a fibroid, because they can be infinitesimal, causing no symptoms.
 Unfortunately, fibroids can also develop into large masses, which can make a woman appear pregnant, while making it impossible for her to become pregnant.
 A cruel joke, right?

 The unpredictability of fibroids makes them difficult to know how to plan a course of treatment.
 While they can grow quickly for particular periods of time, they can also shrink.

 While many fibroids don’t cause symptoms, some unfortunately do.
 Those symptoms can include some or all of the following(4):